EGOR-IND/GitPractice/README.md

 # GitPractice
 This repository is just for me practicing git.
-So that i can get hold on git.
+Made by me to get hold on git.